google/kf/docs/install.md

 ## Install a service broker
 Once you have the service catalog you'll want to install a service broker.
-This example uses a broker called "mini-broker" which will deploy services as helm charts locally in you r cluster.
+This example uses a broker called "mini-broker" which will deploy services as helm charts locally in your cluster.

 Configure helm in your cluster
 ```